-• Must fit comfortably but securely, with the chin strap fastened.

-• Face shield with unobstructed field of vision or other approved eye protection
+- Must fit comfortably but securely, with the chin strap fastened. - Face shield with unobstructed field of vision or other approved eye protection

-USA Look for a DOT (Department of Transportation) certification label on any helmet you buy.
+Look for a DOT (Department of Transportation) certification label on any helmet you buy.

-Not wearing a helmet increases the chance of serious injury or death in a crash.
+Not wearing a helmet increases the chance of serious injury or death in a crash

-Make sure that you and any passenger always wear an approved helmet and protective apparel.
+Make sure that you always wear an approved helmet and protective apparel.